Trello Review 2026: Is It Still Worth Using? (Honest Deep-Dive)

 Overall ⭐⭐⭐⭐ 4.0/5

-Bottom line: Trello in 2026 is still one of the best tools for simple, visual, low-friction task management.
-The free plan is competitive, Butler automation actually delivers value, and the interface remains one of the cleanest out there.
-Honestly?
-Most teams that switched from Trello to ClickUp or Monday are probably only using 20% of their new tool's features while paying three times more, and quietly wondering if they made a mistake.
+Here's the deal: Trello in 2026 is still one of the best tools for what it does — simple, visual, low-friction task management.
+The free plan is genuinely competitive, Butler automation punches well above its weight class, and the interface remains one of the cleanest in the market.
+My hot take?
+Most teams that abandoned Trello for ClickUp or Monday.com are actively using about 20% of their new tool's features while paying three times more, and quietly wondering if the switch was actually worth it.

-And Trello hasn't caught up on reporting, dependency management, or structured data — but it's not trying to.
-If your work has outgrown a board-and-cards system, that's okay.
-It just means you've moved beyond what Trello does, not visual project management itself.
+That said, Trello hasn't closed the gap on reporting, dependency management, or structured data — and it's not really trying to.
+If your work has outgrown boards-and-cards, that's fine.
+It just means you've outgrown Trello specifically, not visual project management as a whole.

 Recommended for: Freelancers, small teams, creative and marketing workflows, Atlassian ecosystem users Skip if: You need deep reporting, dependency tracking, or built-in documentation